LRCole3/DataExpert.io_Assignments/Assignment1/README.md

 #### Prompt Versions
 - **prompt_v1.py** - Examples include the answer Saint Vincent and the Grenadines
 - **prompt_v2.py** - Examples for optimization do not include the answer Saint Vincent and the Grenadines
+- **ProgramOfThought_v1.py** - Example using program of thought to create a solution doesn't use any packages -- **ProgramOfThought_v1.py** - Example using program of thought to create a solution adding the constraint that it must use pycountry.
+(Note: some prompt optimization still needed getting an incorrect answer but executed code is close to correct)

 #### Output Directory